Kevinaubeeluck/Test/statements/kevin.md

 $$Figure \ 14$$
 <br />
 <br />
-We have to stall in cases of branch misprediction and moving an equality checker(fig. 13) to decode allows us to stall for only 1 cycle instead of 3.
+We have to stall in cases of branch misprediction and moving an equality checker to decode allows us to stall for only 1 cycle instead of 3.
 The equality checker introduces a raw data hazard which is solved very easily with data forwarding making the first two lines(fig. 14) standard forwarding.

 The branch stall checks for branching ($BranchD$) , checks if we write our result ($RegWriteE$) and then checks if we are using a register just modified ($WriteRegE == Rs1D || WriteRegE  == Rs2D$).
 The second line implements the same thing with the difference being it occurring in the memory section rather than the execute.
 Note that ResultSrcM = 2'b01 when we branch